4th Congressional District, Republican

 Current Term 2017-2023

 University of Colorado Regent Sue Sharkey has long been involved in leadership and business in the state and is a proud CU parent.
 She is the mother of three adult children, two of whom graduated from the University of Colorado Boulder.

 A Republican, she was elected in 2010 to serve her first term on the CU Board of Regents, and re-elected to a second term in 2016.
 Regent Sharkey represents Colorado’s 4th Congressional District.
 Her six-year term ends in January 2023.

 Sharkey was elected to serve as Chair for the Board of Regents for FY 2017 and re-elected as Chair for FY 2018.
 She also served as Vice Chair for FY 2013 and FY 2014.
-In addition to serving as Chair, Sharkey serves on two committees: Governance and University Affairs.
 In 2012, she was instrumental in the Colorado Legislature’s passage of House Bill 1350, which extends resident student tuition to active duty military personnel and their dependents pursuing their education on CU campuses.
 Sharkey also sponsored a Regent resolution that was passed and implemented in the university’s non-discrimination and harassment policy to include political philosophy and political affiliation.